MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 1. Row mode memory grant feedback in SQL Server 2019
 1. Memory grant feedback on-disk persistence using the Query Store and  percentile grant in SQL Server 2022

 For more information, see [Memory grant feedback](/sql/relational-databases/performance/intelligent-query-processing-feedback#memory-grant-feedback).
 The memory grant feature may reduce the size of the memory grants for queries at execution time and thus reduce the problems stemming from large grant requests.
-With this feature in place especially on SQL Server 2019 and later versions, where row mode adaptive processing is available, you may not even notice any memory issues coming from query execution.
-However, if you have this feature in place (on by default) and you still see large QE memory consumption, apply the steps discussed previous to rewrite queries.
+With this feature in place, especially on SQL Server 2019 and later versions, where row mode adaptive processing is available, you may not even notice any memory issues coming from query execution.
+However, if you have this feature in place (on by default) and still see large QE memory consumption, apply the steps discussed previously to rewrite queries.

 ### Increase SQL Server or OS memory

-After you've taken the steps to reduce unnecessary memory grants for your queries, if you still experience related low memory issues, then the workload likely requires more memory.
+After you've taken the steps to reduce unnecessary memory grants for your queries, if you still experience related low memory issues, the workload likely requires more memory.
 Therefore, consider increasing the memory for SQL Server using the `max server memory` setting if there's sufficient physical memory on the system to do so.
-Follow the recommendations on leaving about 25% of the memory for OS and other needs, see [Server memory configuration options](/sql/database-engine/configure-windows/server-memory-server-configuration-options#recommendations).
+Follow the recommendations on leaving about 25% of the memory for the OS and other needs.
+For more information, see [Server memory configuration options](/sql/database-engine/configure-windows/server-memory-server-configuration-options#recommendations).
 If no sufficient memory is available on the system, then consider adding physical RAM, or if it's a virtual machine increase the dedicated RAM for your VM.

 ## Memory grant internals

-To learn more about some internals on query execution memory, see [Understanding SQL server memory grant](https://techcommunity.microsoft.com/t5/sql-server-blog/understanding-sql-server-memory-grant/ba-p/383595) blog post.
+To learn more about some internals on query execution memory, see the [Understanding SQL server memory grant](https://techcommunity.microsoft.com/t5/sql-server-blog/understanding-sql-server-memory-grant/ba-p/383595) blog post.

 ## How to create a performance scenario with heavy memory grant usage